 Folder/File Structure

-Plugins and themes require a specific folder/file structure to work correctly in ClassicPress.
-This will look familiar if you know WordPress plugin/theme file structures:
+Plugins require a specific folder/file structure to work correctly in ClassicPress.
+This will look familiar if you know WordPress plugin file structures.

 An example file structure for your plugin can be: